-The function ESSXSWI indicates remotely and locally the open, close and undefined states of the earthing switch.
+The functions DCSXSWI and ESSXSWI indicate remotely and locally the open, close and undefined states of the disconnector and earthing switch.
 The functionality of both is identical, but each one is allocated for a specific purpose visible in the function names.
+For example, the status indication of disconnectors or circuit breaker truck can be monitored with the DCSXSWI function.